The-Deep-Learning-Fellowship/The-Deep-Learning-Fellowship.github.io/_posts/2022-05-18-UCTransNet.md

 applied to the medical imaging domain.

-[UCTransnet](https://paperswithcode.com/method/uctransnet) : Rethinking the Skip Connections in U-Net from a Channel-wise Perspective with Transformer implements a mechanism to balance the contributions of the original skip connections of the original model.
+[UCTransnet](https://paperswithcode.com/method/uctransnet) : Rethinking the Skip Connections in U-Net from a Channel-wise Perspective with Transformer implements a mechanism to balance the contributions of the skip connections of the original model.

 This paper has been presented on May 18th 2020 at the CDLF.